kafeisystems/dd7/README.md

 terminal appear with the path `/var/www/html`... this is your `code` folder's location inside the container.
 You can type any `drush` commands here.

+### Exporting the database

+The `docker-compose up` process automatically created an imported your `sql/dd7.sql.gz` file, but how do you get data out of the container?

+`docker-compose exec -T db /usr/bin/mysqldump -udd7 --password=dd7 --no-tablespaces dd7 >backup.sql`

+It will print a warning that you should not use the password on the command line.
+That is a success... if you look the backup.sql file will have been created.

+(if you are aware of how docker works you would normally us the `docker exec -ti` settings to do this but you would need to know the full name of the container from `docker ps`... not using `docker-compose exec -T` has the effect of putting the stderr output into your backup file, which is not good since mysql will not import a file without the mysql headers at the top)

 ## Some additional notes about Drush

 All drush commands, such as `drush cc all` should work fine once you are